Royal New Zealand Society for the Prevention of Cruelty to Animals

 The Royal New Zealand Society for the Prevention of Cruelty to Animals (abbreviated as RNZSPCA or SPCA) is a New Zealand charitable society who work to promote the humane treatment of animals.
-The society consists of 35 animal shelters around New Zealand, including many in regional areas.
+The society consists of 30 animal shelters and 6 vet partnerships around New Zealand, including many in regional areas.
 Under the Animal Welfare Act 1999, SPCA inspectors have the exclusive power to investigate animal welfare complaints and prosecute abusers when necessary.
 The Royal NZ SPCA has initiated a range of animal welfare campaigns.
 It has launched public education campaigns about the humane treatment of animals, and has encouraged people to change their behaviour towards animals.
 SPCA has also run advocacy campaigns aimed at promoting law changes or questioning the legality of certain practices.

 History

 The New Zealand SPCA was formed by settlers from England in 1882, inspired by the Society for the Prevention of Cruelty to Animals in England which was formed in 1824 after the passing of the Cruel Treatment of Cattle Act 1822 and which lobbied for the Cruelty to Animals Act 1835.
 This law was later replaced by the Cruelty to Animals Act 1876, a law which the settlers brought with them during the colonisation of New Zealand.
 The English society received royal patronage in 1840.

 The New Zealand society first formed in Dunedin, and was followed by the establishment of the Auckland and Wellington branches in 1883 and 1884 respectively.
 From this point onwards, smaller communities began to establish their own branches of the society.
 In 1933 the separate local societies joined together to form the national New Zealand Society for the Prevention of Cruelty to Animals.
 There are now 47 individual branches across New Zealand.
 In 2008 the society celebrated 125 years of continued service with a march up Queen Street in Auckland.

 On 17 June 2017, SPCA delegates voted to form one national organisation from 41 of its independent centres to create a unified and future-focused national entity.
 This change came into effect on 1 November 2017.